Caryocolum delphinatella

 Caryocolum delphinatella is a moth of the family Gelechiidae.
 It is found in Abruzzi, the south-western Alps (Alpes-Maritimes, Alpes-de-Haute-Provence, Hautes-Alpes, Isère, Walliser Alpen, Alpi Cozie) and the Pyrenees (Haute-Garonne).

-The length of the forewings is 7-7.5 mm for males and 6.5–7 mm for females.
-The forewings are blackish brown mottled with light brown.
-There are a number of white markings.
-The hindwings are grey.
+The length of the forewings is 7–7.5 mm for males and 6.5–7 mm for females.
 Adults have been recorded on wing from July to early August.

 The larvae probably feed on Minuartia and Silene species.